petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

    Even if using version control and a pipeline system, it's possible to fall into a large batch mindset.

-## Complications: Big data and HPC

-Sometimes things will need to run on other machines.
-They should still be automated as part of the same pipeline.
-Define the outputs in the pipeline appropriately, and they will be cached automatically.

 ## Reusability

 One common misconception one might have about sharing project files